Carbon monoxide detectors

 We survey thousands of Which? members about problems they've had with their home appliances, to find out which brands are the most reliable.

-Find recommended engineers in your area on Which?
-Local - Which?
-Local brings together thousands of recommendations from Which? members across the UK - or go to the Gas Safe Register website.
+Find a local, recommended engineer in your area on Which?
+Trusted Traders - each trader has been assessed and checked by Which? professionals.
+Or go to the Gas Safe Register website.

 If you’ve recently had home improvement work done that involved gas, and you’re not sure if a registered engineer did the work, you can nominate your property for a free safety check.